 - Transfer the pearl barley into a shallow non-stick pan, wide enough to hold the pearl barley in a single layer so that they roast evenly.

 - Remove the pearl barley from heat and let cool before using.
+Store cooled roasted pearl barley in an airtight container in the refrigerator for up to 1 month.

 - Recipe adapted from La Fuji Mama